Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ### Vector Observation Space: Feature Vectors

-For Agents using a continuous state space, you create a feature vector to represent the Agent's observation at each step of the simulation.
+For agents using a continuous state space, you create a feature vector to represent the agent's observation at each step of the simulation.
 The Brain class calls the `CollectObservations()` method of each of its Agents.
 Your implementation of this function must call `AddVectorObs` to add vector observations.

-The observation must include all the information an Agent needs to accomplish its task.
-Without sufficient and relevant information, an Agent may learn poorly or may not learn at all.
+The observation must include all the information an agents needs to accomplish its task.
+Without sufficient and relevant information, an agent may learn poorly or may not learn at all.
 A reasonable approach for determining what information should be included is to consider what you would need to calculate an analytical solution to the problem.